-Delft3D is a widely tested open-source model that can calculate both sand and mud transport.
-The 2DH (depth-averaged) version was used with a parameterisation for bend flow effects on the direction of sediment transport.
+Delft3D is a widely tested, open source, model that can calculate both sand and mud transport.
+The 2DH (depth-averaged) version was used with a parameterisation for bend flow-effects on the direction of sediment transport.
 We used a rectangular grid, which affects the form of the equations given below.
-Here we will state the main equations used in Delft3D, which are either default or activated by choice.
-The only equations incorporated into our MATLAB model are related to the settling, growth, mortality and bookkeeping of the vegetation.
+Here we will state the main equations used in Delft3D which are either default or activated by choice.
+The only equations incorporated in our matlab model are related to the settling, growth, mortality and bookkeeping of the vegetation.